-For camera lenses, it can be categorised into 4 broad categories.
+For camera lenses, it can be categorized into 4 broad categories.

-Apart from the main categories, there are specialised lenses such as fish-eye lens, tilt-shift lens and macro lens.
+Apart from the main categories, there are specialized lenses such as fish-eye lens, tilt-shift lens and macro lens.
 We won’t be discussing these lenses here.

 - Prime lens – These have a fixed focal length.

 - Zoom lens – These have a range of focal lengths, it can be in the range of wide angle, telephoto or from wide angle to telephoto.

 - Wide angle lens – Any range that is less than 35mm is considered wide angle.
 There is also ultra wide angle which is any range less than 24mm.

 - Telephoto lens – 70mm or above is considered telephoto

 You Need Either A DSLR Or A Mirrorless